Hello. Thanks for visiting. You may have come here to read my long-form feature articles published in The Weekend Australian Magazine.

 https://www.churchilltrust.com.au/fellow/ros-thomas-wa-2023/

-So this year, look out for me.
-You’ll find me most mornings tucked into corners of cafes around Perth and Fremantle, deep in thought, deep in good coffee, writing and rewriting my sentences on an 6-year-old laptop.
+So this year, 2026, look out for me.
+You’ll find me most mornings tucked into corners of cafes around Perth and Fremantle, deep in thought, deep in good coffee, writing furiously on an 7-year-old laptop.
 Here are some other facts about me.